-After the ARD Committee determines that a student needs a residential placement and the services and supports needed at the residential facility, the District will select the appropriate residential facility with input from the parent.
+After the ARD Committee determines that a student requires a residential placement and the services and supports needed at the residential facility, following the facility visit by District Special Education Personnel, the District will select the appropriate residential facility with input from the parent.
 The District Special Education Administrator(s) and/or designees will select the residential facility that is able to meet the needs of the student, in accordance with the student's IEP, including ensuring that the residential facility can provide the services required in the child's IEP and that the facility employs general education, special education, and related service personnel who are certified, endorsed, or licensed to meet the needs of the student in accordance with the student's IEP.